brianwang9100/Math2605ProjectKBJ/README.md

 Input: name of .dat file
 Output: Matrix A, Matrix Q, Matrix R, ||QR - A|| Error

--Please place your .dat file in the root of the folder.
+Please place your .dat file in the root of the folder.
--Your .dat files should contain a matrix with values seperated by a space.
+Your .dat files should contain a matrix with values seperated by a space.

 To execute HouseHoulder (qr_fact_househ.java) javac qr_fact_househ.java